 As an Australian who was living in London for 12 years, it had gotten to the point that I felt like a bit of a disgrace for never having visited Gallipoli.
 As I was planning to leave London later that year I decided the time had come!
 So I investigated Gallipoli Tours from Istanbul and came up with the following.

 Gallipoli tours as a quick trip are hard to do!
 It is a good 4-5 hours by car from Istanbul to Gallipoli.
 I was traveling solo so getting a private car was ridiculously expensive – plus I needed a guide once I got there.
 I then looked at flights from Istanbul to Canakkale – there appeared to be one a day but it was either very late at night or very early in the morning.
 The day after my visit I was off to Cappadocia so none of that met my time needs.

-So I decided to do a day trip from Istanbul to Gallipoli as my Gallipoli tours option – it was a long day but I definitely think if you’re looking to do this relatively quickly vs travelling Turkey at a leisurely pace (which would be preferable) I think it is the best option.
+So I decided to do a Gallipoli day trip from Istanbul as my Gallipoli tours option – it was a long day but I definitely think if you’re looking to do this relatively quickly vs traveling Turkey at a leisurely pace (which would be preferable) I think it is the best option.

 The highlights of my Gallipoli tours were ANZAC cove and of course Lone Pine as an Australian.
 It was very moving to see the graves of all these young boys who were most likely naively expecting the adventure of their lives.
 Seeing the beach and seeing the landscape brings home how difficult a task was faced.
 It was a very moving trip and something I think every Australian should do.

-Finally we hopped on a much bigger bus for the trip back to Istanbul – which took considerably longer than the trip out as the traffic was bad.
-I got back to my hotel about 1030pm.
-So a long day but a great day and so worth doing.
-The tour company were fantastic and I think it was also excellent value for money.
+Finally, we hopped on a much bigger bus for the trip back to Istanbul – which took considerably longer than the trip out as the traffic was bad.
+I got back to my hotel at about 1030pm.
+A Gallipoli Tour from Istanbul is a long day but a great day and so worth doing.
+The tour company was fantastic and I think it was also excellent value for money.

 Also published on Medium.